 Maybe it only hurt him because she was right, but now wasn’t the time to get lectured by her.
 He realized his mistake now, anyway.
 He’d need to be more careful with the money in the future.
 Well, at the very least, it went to a good cause.
 He knew that much.

 Nayleen sighed and turned back to look at Jimmy.
 She relinquished her hands on the hilts of her daggers finally, feeling more at ease as she crossed her arms in front of her instead.
-“Assuming this guy isn’t making any of this up, then even if this Varhi of his knew for a fact that the mission wasn’t real, the opportunity for five-thousand seru would be really hard to pass up, even for a mercenary.
-You couldn’t retire with that kind of money, but you could move to a different country to live in a reasonable high-end property and still live a very comfortable life for a good couple years without even needing to work.”
+“Assuming this guy isn’t making any of this up, then even if this Varhi of his knew for a fact that the mission wasn’t real, the opportunity for five-thousand seru would be really hard to pass up, especially for a mercenary who apparently really needed the money.
+You couldn’t retire with that kind of money, but you could move to a different country to live in a reasonable high-end property and still live a very comfortable life for a good couple years without even needing to work.
+Unless it's Kior or some place.”

 “To expose him for his crimes?
-Isn’t he loyal to his country at all?”
+Isn’t Varhi loyal to his country at all?”
 Cyial asked.

 “It turns out however that he is very strong and tough as nails and picked up the art of the sword quite quickly.
 He’s practically a prodigy at it.
+He even picked up blacksmithing like it was something he had done before.
 The rest is history.

 Sairek bit his bottom lip and glanced at the other two, unsure.
 "Before—Before I decide anything...
 I want to see that contract.
 I've seen Avotash's signature a number of times by now.
-If it's a fake, I'll know he's making all of this up."
+If it's a fake, I'll know you are making all of this up."
 Sairek demanded.

-"Yes, certainly."
+"...Yes, certainly."
 Jimmy replied without hesitation, digging into his shirt pocket.
-His willingness and ease of acceptance of showing him the document made him uneasy.
+His willingness and ease of acceptance of showing him the document made Sairek uneasy.
 It was unlikely that he was lying.
-"The King had this delivered to me after Varhi had already left.
-He probably waited until after he departed just to make sure I wouldn't have an opportunity to convince him otherwise."

 "Cyial... could you...?"
 Sairek whispered.